Don't Fear the Refactor

-Recently we've done a lot of refactoring here at Doodlekit.
+Recently we've done a lot of refactoring with our free website builder Doodlekit.
 When we upgraded the frameworks that run our software we pulled apart core pieces and re-built them.
 Since then our downtime has dropped to virtually nothing and the system as a whole performs much faster.
 Doodlekit wasn't broke, but there was room for improvement.

 This concept of refactoring goes way beyond programming.
 My wife and I have been renovating our house for the past 7 years, and one thing I've learned is that most of the time it's better to rip the whole thing out and start from scratch.
 A few years back we bought a new front door that it didn't quite fit in the current door frame.
 Our first thought was to frame it in a little to make it fit.
 When we realized that would'nt look too cool, we started taking out the whole frame and saw that there used to be a transom window above the door.
 We rebuilt the whole frame, put in a new transom, and now we have a much more beautiful front door than we imagined.